YSquid/reddit-minimal/README.md

 **Posts**

-- Each post card displays the following information about the post:
+- Each Post card displays the following information about the post:
     - Current vote total (calculated as upvotes - downvotes)
     - Title
     - Post Author